Case Transfer Criteria and Procedures

 General Case Transfer guidelines include but are not limited to

-• The case can be transferred if a Child and Family Team (CFT) meeting has taken place before the transfer and if it is agreed to transfer the case in that meeting.
-This does not apply for Home of Parent (HOP) and FM cases.
+• The case can be transferred if a Child and Family Team Meeting (CFTM) was held before the transfer and if, during the CFTM, it was agreed to transfer.
+This does not apply for HOP and FM cases.

 • The case can be transferred if: